chichonnade/chichonnade/README.md

 ### 👋🏻 Hi there
 I’m Hendrik, an Analytics Engineer with a strong foundation in Physics, currently based in San Francisco.
 I’m collaborating with a team of medical and computer science students internationally to leverage generative AI in medical imaging.|

-### 🔭 Research focus
+### 🔭 Architectures I have worked with
-DDPMs with 3D Unets, Multivariate timeseries analysis using transformers
+DDPMs with 3D Unets
+Transformer architecture for multivariate timeseries data LSTMs autoencoders

 ### Languages I use
 ![Python](https://img.shields.io/badge/-Python-000000?style=flat&logo=python)